Dallinger/Dallinger/docs/source/dummies_network.rst

                     .filter_by(failed=failed, network_id=self.id)\
                     .all()

-This returns a list of Nodes that exist within the network.
+This returns a list of Nodes that exist within the Network.
 It takes a few different parameters.
 The first is ``type``.
-Recall from the section on Nodes that Dallinger includes several different types of Node (and moreover that users are welcome to create their own).
-If you pass a type of Node (e.g. ``Agent``) as a parameter in function calls to this function it will filter the list of returned nodes such that only nodes of that type will be returned.
-So if you only want Agents you can call ``network.nodes(type=Agent)``.
-If you don't list a Class all suitable Nodes are returned.
+Recall from the section on Nodes that Dallinger includes several different types of Nodes (and moreover that users are welcome to create their own).
+If you pass Node type (e.g. ``Agent``) as a parameter in function calls to this function, it will filter the list of returned Nodes such that only Nodes of that type will be returned.
+So if you only want Agents, you can call ``network.nodes(type=Agent)``.
+If you don't list a Class, all suitable Nodes are returned.

-The ``failed`` parameter concerns whether you want failed Nodes to be returned.
-Remeber that a Network might contain a mix of failed and not-failed Nodes because sometimes participants do strange things, or bugs crop up and a participant's data needs to be removed as the experiment runs.
-Failing does exactly this, and so most of the time when you ask for a Network's Nodes you probably don't want to include the failed Nodes.
+The ``failed`` parameter determines whether you want failed Nodes to be returned.
+Remember that a Network might contain a mix of failed and not-failed Nodes because sometimes participants do strange things, or bugs crop up and a participant's data needs to be removed as the experiment runs.
+Failing does exactly this, and so most of the time when you ask for a Network's Nodes you probably don't want to include failed Nodes.
 This is why ``failed`` defaults to ``False``.
 However, if you want to include the failed Nodes you can set it to ``"all"``.
-Moreover, if you want only the failed Nodes you can set it to ``True``.
+Moreover, if you only want the failed Nodes you can set it to ``True``.

 The last parameter is ``participant_id``.
-As we will see later nodes can be associated with Participant objects and this is a way to filter by participant_id.
+As we will see later Nodes can be associated with Participant objects and this is a way to filter by ``participant_id``.
 So if you want only the nodes associcated with Participant 2 you can call ``network.nodes(participant_id=2)``.
 ::

     def size(self, type=None, failed=False):